seanpmaxwell/jet-validators/README.md

 - parseNullableJson
 - parseNullishJson

-Calls the `JSON.parse` function, if the argument is not a string an error will be thrown.
+Calls the `JSON.parse` function, if the argument is not a string an error will be thrown:
 ```typescript
   const numberArr = parseJson<number[]>('[1,2,3]');
   isNumberArray(val); // true